 Mondo and his wife Angela

 The goal for every Christian is truth, facts, data and to understand the processes which lead us there.
 We should all endeavor to seek truth through authentic empirical science and understanding the philosophy of science.
 God doesn’t call us to a blind faith, but as the Creator and Most Intelligent designer of our amazing universe, He invites us to research, study, hypothesize, test and examine His creation in order to understand Him better.
 We should evaluate all disciplines of research.

 Because of the desire to understand and pursue genuine research I went to graduate school at Trinity International University and received a masters degree in Biblical and Near Eastern Archaeology and Languages.
-A fancy title simply to mean that we had the joy of learning the richness of the culture, history, theology and original languages of God’s Word.
+We had the joy of learning the richness of the culture, history, theology and original languages of the Bible.
 In addition, we learned the science and methodology of archaeological/anthropological research.
 It is true that God does require faith, but He never asks us to have blind faith, but “to always be ready to give a reason (logical defense) of the hope that we have” (1 Peter 3:15).
 Genuine science and faith are not opposites and I am saddened that many people who say this are misinformed.
 Most scientific disciplines that now exist were established by scientists who also were theists.
 Isaac Newton, Maxwell, Faraday, Kepler are just a few.
 To see a full list click HERE.

 My academic interests include Bronze and Iron age Near Eastern Archaeology, 2nd Temple Period, OT/NT Textual Criticism, Historical Geography of the Levant, Biblical and Systematic Theology, and ancient Semitic Languages (and modern Hebrew).

 I am currently a student in the PhD program in Biblical Theology and Hermeneutics at Liberty University.